 Working Around Utilities when Digging for Fence Posts

-Normally, you’re recommended to avoid a gas line by 2 feet, but check with your gas company to make sure.
+Typically, gas companies advise avoiding a gas line by at least two feet, but check with your gas company to make sure.

 Start your Fence Layout with a Corner